 There are some things that you just shouldn’t say to someone with fertility issues–here are just a few of them.

 5 things you shouldn’t say to someone with fertility issues

 Even though these come from a place of good intentions, saying things like “just relax and it’ll happen” or “you’re so young, there’s still heaps of time” is more likely to enrage a woman, or couple, who have fertility issues than it is likely to make them feel better.

-Remember that you don’t have to make them feel better, because the only thing that can really do that is their own baby.
+Remember you can’t really make them feel better.
 However, what you can do is make them feel is supported and loved.

 2. “I understand…”

 Unless you also have fertility issues, and especially ones of the same kind, then you probably don’t really understand.
 It’s the “go-to” response when comforting someone, but it can be infuriating when someone says it without having any idea of how that situation actually feels.

 The fact is that no person in the world has felt exactly the same way as anyone else, so claiming that you “understand” is never going to be a good course to take.
 Instead, just offer a supportive ear for them to vent or share, and ask how they’re doing every so often.

 3. “My partner only has to LOOK at me for me to fall pregnant!”